 b.
 If you have reset a password, delete the reset email so a hacker can’t use it.

 c.
 It just might be time to revert to some more traditional ways of storing information.
 Paper and pen/pencil are probably the safest way to store your usernames and passwords.
-An address book is a great tool for this (or use the template we provided in our Family Caregiver article).
-Enter by company name, and jot down the company, their URL (website address), and your username and password.
+An address book is a great tool for this (or use the template provided in the Family Caregiver article at https://dinerwearadultbibs.com/the-family-caregiver/).
+Enter by company name.
+Record the company’s URL (website address), your username, and password.
 Then put that address book in a safe place in your home, away from anyone who might not have your best interests at heart.

-- DO NOT link to a website and start entering personal information.
+- DO NOT click a link to a website and start entering personal information.
+This is another way hackers collect your personal information which they can use for identity theft.

 Follow all these safety tips for any clicks/links you come across.
-And always be on guard when someone asks for personal information.
+And always be on guard when someone asks for personal information, whether it’s via email or phone call.